 Please review the information on this page before your visit as conditions may change.
 The Science Center follows New Hampshire's guidelines to keep guests, staff, volunteers, animals, and our community healthy.
-We need you to do your part.
+We also follow basic reasonable safety precautions including wearing facemasks, timed tickets, physical distancing, and one-way trails.
 Thank you for your patience and compliance.

 Before Your Visit

 - Our capacity is limited.
 All visitors, including members, must make reservations and pay in advance for tickets online for a specific date and arrival time.
 Members must show their membership card upon arrival.

 - See the Hours and Admission page for details about special admission.

 - If you are sick or not feeling well, please stay home and come back another time.
 We will reschedule your tickets as available or refund your purchase.

 - Please come prepared.
 We are a carry in/carry out facility.
 Remember that food and drink (except for water) are not allowed on the animal exhibit trail for the safety of our animals.

 - All visitors ages 3 and older must wear face coverings to help keep our animals, other members of the public, volunteers, and staff safe, as recommended by state officials.